bijoutrouvaille/oppeosdocs/help/faq.md

 ## FAQ

+### WHERE CAN I GET HELP?

+Our friendly and resourceful support crew is reachable by email oppeos@oppeos.io.

 ### HOW DOES IT WORK?

-Oppeos.com is a marketplace where anyone can buy or sell oppeos.
+Oppeos.io is a marketplace where anyone can buy or sell oppeos.
 An oppeo is an open space for marketing.
 It is a marketing campaign performed by the seller for the buyer.
 Examples could include anything from a single social media post, to a weeklong social media campaign, a product placement in an upcoming film or video game, or simply a day of wearing a t-shirt with your logo on it.
 The brand or product to be advertized is called a closeo.

 ### HOW MUCH DOES IT COST?